Dana Boente

-Dana James Boente (/'bɛnteɪ/ Bent-Ë) (born February 7, 1954) is an American attorney who served as General Counsel of the FBI from January 2018 to 2020, United States Attorney for the Eastern District of Virginia from September 2013 to January 2018, and as the Acting United States Attorney General from January to February 2017.
+Dana James Boente (/'bɛnteɪ/ Bent-Ë) (born February 7, 1954) is an American attorney who served as General Counsel of the Federal Bureau of Investigation (FBI) from January 2018 to June 2020, United States Attorney for the Eastern District of Virginia from September 2013 to January 2018 and as acting United States Attorney General from January to February 2017.
 He also served as acting assistant attorney general for the National Security Division of the United States Department of Justice.
 On October 27, 2017, Boente announced he would resign from the Department of Justice after a successor is in place.
-On January 23, 2018, Boente was named general counsel to the FBI by the director Christopher A. Wray, filling the vacancy after James Baker's reassignment to another part of the bureau.
+On January 23, 2018, Boente was named General Counsel of the Federal Bureau of Investigation (FBI) by the director, Christopher A. Wray, filling the vacancy after James Baker's reassignment to another part of the bureau.

 Early life and education

 Boente was born in Carlinville, Illinois in 1954 to James and Doris Boente.
-Boente received a Bachelor of Science degree in business administration in 1976 from Saint Louis University and his Master of Business Administration in 1977.
+Boente received a Bachelor of Science degree in business administration in 1976 from Saint Louis University and his Master of Business Administration from the Richard A. Chaifetz School of Business in 1977.
 He then attended the Saint Louis University School of Law, receiving his Juris Doctor in 1982.